Intervue/Data-structures-algorithms-for-interviews/nextquestions.md

 - DP solution extension from geeks for geeks for question17  and course sol as well
 - program to find fibonacci number in logn time (geeks for geeks)
 - DP question 19 to be done
+- finding all palindromes in a given string